awsdocs/aws-sam-developer-guide/doc_source/serverless-getting-started-hello-world.md

 The prompt is informing you that the application you're about to deploy may have an API Gateway API configured without authorization\.
 By responding "N" to this prompt \(the default\), you are saying this is not OK\.

 To fix this, you have the following options:
 + Configure your application with authorization\.
-For information configuring authorization, see [Controlling Access to API Gateway APIs](serverless-controlling-access-to-apis.md)\.
+For information configuring authorization, see [Controlling access to API Gateway APIs](serverless-controlling-access-to-apis.md)\.
 + Respond to this question with "Y" to indicate that you are OK with deploying an application that has an API Gateway API configured without authorization\.

 ### SAM CLI error: "no such option: \-\-app\-template"<a name="serverless-getting-started-hello-world-troubleshooting-app-template"></a>